-In some cases, the cords will appear on your chest near where you have had breast surgery, such as a lumpectomy.
+In some cases, the cords will appear on your chest near where you have had a breast surgery, such as a lumpectomy.

-Axillary web syndrome is usually managed through physical therapy as well as massage therapy.
+AWS is usually managed through physical therapy as well as massage therapy.
 You can try one type of therapy or use them in combination with each other.